Kempo/realtime-orders/README.md

 3. Deploy client (`git push master`)
 4. Verify client changes

+If working on a non-nullable column migration:
+1. Add the column as optional or set a default value to it (migration)
+2. Modify the ad-hoc script to update values
+3. Run it locally
+4. Confirm changes and then deploy to server
+5. Run script on production
+5. Revert the column back with another migration
+6. Run it locally
+7. Deploy after verification

 ### To address
+1. Multi-restaurant integration
+2. Next.js API in-house routes vs. separate server-client architecture
+- Related: hefty, opaque Apollo client implementation for client-side fetching
+3. Stripe and Prisma model misalignment (eg. line items and `StripeLineItemResponse` type)

+### Answered
 1. How should a restaurant owner update their menu?
-- This includes prices, new menu items, and deleting old ones
-2. Multi-restaurant integration
-3. Next.js API in-house routes vs. separate server-client architecture
-- Related: hefty, opaque Apollo client implementation for client-side fetching
-4. Stripe and Prisma model misalignment (eg. line items and `StripeLineItemResponse` type)
+- Manual in-line updates through a reseeding procedure (soon to be on Stripe)